harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/byo-argo-to-harness.md

 ## Notes

 * Harness honors Argo CD project permissions.
 If the project selected for the Harness Application does not have permission for the repository or cluster, then Harness will return a permission error.
 You will need to go into Argo CD and adjust the projects **scoped repositories** and **destinations**.
 * A non-BYOA setup does not support multiple Argo CD mappings to a single Harness Project.
-A non-BYOA setup is a setup where Harness installs Argo CD for you when you install a Harness GitOps Agent.
-* If you need to uninstall a GitOps Agent, you can use `kubectl delete` with the same manifest you used to install it.
-For example, `kubectl delete -f gitops-agent.yml -n argocd`.